lkw1996/coding-exercise/README.md

+# To start a program

+git clone -> npm install -> npm start

 # There are 4 different components.

-1. AirlineGrid : display the layout (structure) of the page
+1. AirlineGrid : dispaly a layout of the page

-2. AirlinesGridItem : display the actual data for each tile
+2. AirlinesGridItem : display the data for each tile

-3. AllianceFilters : display 3 checkboxes
+3. AllianceFilters : filtered data by clicking each checkbox

-EXTRA

-4. Pagination : I have limited the amount of data display on screen to help reduce the weight of the page.
-(MAX : 12 items)
+4. Pagination : MAX : limited the amount of data dispalyed on screen (12 items)